 Stefan Lund studies media and the press in the Civil War Era with a focus on censorship and the Midwest.
 His Master’s thesis investigates mob attacks on newspaper offices by Union soldiers during the Civil War, and their coverage in the Democratic press.
 Originally from Minneapolis, he graduated from Oberlin College in 2016 with a B.A. in History and Economics and moved back to Minnesota where he did a variety of work including as a senior research assistant digitizing 19th court records.
 He began the graduate program at the University of Virginia in 2017, where he studies under Elizabeth Varon.

 Brian Neumann is a doctoral candidate studying the political culture of the antebellum South under Elizabeth Varon and Gary Gallagher.
 His research examines the social, political, and ideological dynamics of Unionism in South Carolina during the Nullification Crisis.
 He grew up in Chesnee, South Carolina, and graduated from Furman University in 2013.
 In 2014, he served as the primary researcher for Furman’s 50th Anniversary Commemoration Committee, uncovering the history of desegregation at the university.
+Brian has served as an editorial assistant on our digital project, "UVA Unionists," since Summer 2017.

 Daniel Sunshine studies nineteenth-century political culture with a focus on Union and race.
 He graduated from the University of Virginia in 2014 after completing a Distinguished Majors Thesis under Gary W. Gallagher.
 After a two-year stint working at a corporate law firm, he returned to the University to pursue a PhD with Elizabeth Varon.
 His master’s research examines the competing interpretations of Union at play in the West Virginia statehood movement.